 How does the Bowflex Adjustable Dumbbell Set Work?

-The Bowflex dumbbell set combines 15 sets of weights into one using a unique dial system and with just the turn of a dial, you can automatically change your resistance on each dumbbell from 5 pounds all the way up to 52.5 pounds of weight.
+The Bowflex dumbbell set combines 15 sets of weights into one using a unique dial system; just turning the dial can automatically change your resistance on each dumbbell from 5 pounds all the way up to 52.5 pounds of weight.
 It adjusts in 2.5-pound increments (up to 25 pounds), enabling you to gradually increase your strength without bulking up.

 So basically, if I want to work with 15lb weights, I just turn the dials on both ends of the dumbbell to “15”; the adjustable dumbbells will lock onto the specific weights needed to add to 15 pounds, and once set, I just lift the dumbbells off the tray and go to town.

-To my surprise, I immediately got the hang of using these dumbbells, and with some practice, managed to switch between different weights in under 10 seconds.
+To my surprise, I quickly got the hang of using these dumbbells and managed to switch between different weights in under 10 seconds.

 - Weight Range: 5 to 52.5 lbs for each dumbbell